-428. The registered person is required by regulations to inform Ofsted when:

-- someone other than the registered person carries on or manages the service (SC3) - a person ceases to carry on or manage the service (SC3) - where the provider is an individual, they change their name (SC3) - where the provider is a partnership, the membership changes (SC3) - where the provider is an organisation: - the name or address of the organisation changes - a director, manager, secretary or similar officer changes - the identity of the registered person changes (SC3) - where the provider is an individual, s/he becomes bankrupt or makes an arrangement with their creditors (personal letter) - where the provider is a company, it goes into liquidation or receivership (personal letter) - the premises of the service are significantly altered or additional premises are acquired (children's homes and residential family centres only) (SC3). - 429.
-The registered person must inform us 'as soon as is practical to do so' $^{72}$ of the changes outlined in paragraph 428.
-We expect the provider to inform us within 14 days of the changes taking place. - 430.
+- 424. The registered person is required by regulations73 to inform Ofsted when: - someone other than the registered person carries on or manages the service (SC3) - a person ceases to carry on or manage the service (SC3)74 - where the provider is an individual, he or she change their name (SC3) - where the provider is a partnership, the membership changes (SC3) - where the provider is an organisation: - the name or address of the organisation changes - a director, manager, secretary or similar officer changes - the identity of the registered person changes (SC3) - where the provider is an individual, he or she becomes bankrupt or makes an arrangement with their creditors (personal letter)75 - where the provider is a company, it goes into liquidation or receivership (personal letter)76 - the premises of the service are significantly altered or additional premises are acquired (children's homes and residential family centres only) (SC3). - 425.
+The registered person must inform us 'as soon as is practical to do so'77 of the changes outlined in paragraph 424.
+We expect the provider to inform us about any change before these occur but always within 14 days of the change taking place. - 426.
 Notices of change do not require re-registration or an application to vary or remove conditions of registration.